Featured Work Around the WorldSkip to content Skip to main navigation

 Professor Nicholas Limerick

-Assistant Professor of Anthropology and Education, Department of International and Comparative Education
+Assistant Professor of Anthropology and Education, Department of International and Transcultural Studies

 A linguistic anthropologist by trade, Dr. Limerick’s research focuses on how traditionally marginalized peoples work within state-forms of schooling, and how institutions affect how people communicate and engage in language revitalization.
 Specifically, his work primarily centers on grassroots Kichwa revitalization in Ecuador, indigenous social movements, and the establishment of the Intercultural Bilingual Education System nationwide.
 Smaller in size and running parallel to the mainstream education system in Ecuador, the school system was founded through indigenous organizing and is primarily run by and for indigenous peoples, providing indigenous education.